htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 New Features:

+- Added new job ad attribute :ad-attr:`JobSubmitFile` which contains the filename of the submit file, if any.
+  :jira:`2319`

 - When the :subcom:`docker_network_type` is set to host, docker universe now sets the hostname inside the container to the same as the host, to ease networking from inside the container to outside the container.